nwg-piotr/nwg-shell/index.md

 License: MIT

 The panel is the central point of the project.
-At the moment it contains 12 modules: Clock, Controls, CustomButton, Executor, MenuStart, OpenWeather, Playerctl, Scratchpad, SwayNC (integrates Eric Reider's [SwayNotificationCenter](https://github.com/ErikReider/SwayNotificationCenter)), SwayTaskbar, SwayWorkspaces and Tray.
+At the moment it contains 12 modules: BrightnessSlider, Clock, Controls, CustomButton, Executor, MenuStart, OpenWeather, Playerctl, Scratchpad, SwayNC (integrates Eric Reider's [SwayNotificationCenter](https://github.com/ErikReider/SwayNotificationCenter)), SwayTaskbar, SwayWorkspaces and Tray.
 The Executor module supports tint2-like executors, that allow to display user-defined content.
 The MenuStart module adds support for the nwg-menu launcher.

+The Controls drop-down window provides brightness & volume controls, and switching audio outputs.
+It also includes user-customizable menu items.

 ![2022-07-19-101927_screenshot](https://user-images.githubusercontent.com/20579136/179712622-52ef164a-6dc6-4893-be16-98bac92fd150.png)

-The Controls drop-down window provides brightness and volume controls and switching audio outputs.
-It also includes user-definable menu items.

 ## Application launcher: [nwg-drawer](https://github.com/nwg-piotr/nwg-drawer)